|Home ▸ Catalog ▸ Byzantine Coins ▸ Dynasty of the Angeli ▸ Alexius IIIView Options: | | | |

 Alexius III, Angelus-Comnenus, 8 April 1195 - 17 July 1203

-Alexius III, corrupt and ineffective, was more interested in plundering than defending his empire.
-The 4th Crusade laid siege to Constantinople for several weeks before it surrendered.
-Alexius, true to his nature, fled with considerable gold.
-He was a hostage of the Seljuqs of Rum when Theodore I Lascaris defeated Kaykhusraw I in 1211.
-Alexius was sent to a monastery where he died.
+Alexius III was a corrupt and ineffective leader.
+He seemed more interested in plundering his empire for taxes and advancing his (and his wife's) social standing than protecting and defending the disintegrating Byzantine Empire.
+The armies of the fourth Crusade laid siege to Constantinople for several weeks in 1203, after which Constantinople surrendered.
+Alexius, true to his nature, fled the city with considerable gold.
+He ended up a hostage of the Seljuqs of Rum.
+When Theodore I Lascaris defeated Kaykhusraw I in the spring of 1211, Alexius was sent to a monastery where he died.